UmerRehman478/UmerRehman478/README.md

 💫 About Me:
 ---
-I’m Umer Rehman, a third-year Computer Science student at the University of Calgary with a passion for Artificial Intelligence, problem-solving, and building scalable applications.
+I’m Umer Rehman, a third-year Computer Science student at the University of Calgary with a passion for Artificial Intelligence, Cloud Computing (AWS), problem-solving, and building scalable applications.
 I thrive on exploring innovative technologies and creating impactful solutions.

 🚀 What I'm Up To
 ---